-There are so many question marks surrounding the female orgasm, but we're here to talk about one of the biggest factors related to it actually happening: the pelvic floor.
-Of course, there are so many other factors at play that help you reach climax—foreplay, your partner, stimulation—but it's your pelvic floor muscles that can make or break the Big Moment.
+There are so many question marks surrounding the female orgasm, so we're here to talk about one of the biggest factors in it actually happening: your pelvic floor.
+Of course, there are so many other elements that help you reach climax—your partner, foreplay, stimulation—but it's your pelvic floor muscles that can make or break the Big O.

-Below, Sex & Relationship Therapist Carli Blau breaks it down once and for all.
+Below, Sex & Relationship Therapist Carli Blau, LCSW, breaks it down once and for all.

-That's where our new Pelvic Floor Strengthening Program can help.
-In this six-part series, trainer Alexia and Dr. Amy provide step-by-step instruction on how to engage your pelvic floor—starting with gentle breath work and moving into more intense movements with equipment.
+That's where our Pelvic Floor Strengthening Program can help.
+In this six-part series, trainer Alexia Acebo and Dr. Amy Hoover, Chief Physical Therapist and member of the Clinical Advisory Board, provide step-by-step instruction on how to engage your pelvic floor—starting with gentle breath work and moving into more intense movements with equipment.

-Carli Blau is a Licensed Sex and Relationship Therapist who specializes in women’s health including infertility, endometriosis, and PCOS.
+Carli Blau, LMSW, M.Ed., M.A., Ph.D.
+Candidate in Clinical Sex Therapy, is a Licensed Sex and Relationship Therapist who specializes in women’s health including infertility, endometriosis, and PCOS.
 She is certified in Maternal Mental Health, received her Master’s of Social Work from Columbia University, a Master of Education in Human Sexuality from Widener University, and is currently working on her Ph.D. in Clinical Sex Therapy studying infertility and sexual esteem in women trying to conceive.

 Not a member yet?
 Start your free trial for access to our library of on-demand classes and start working out with us today.